MSLars/mare/README.md

 The F1 scores for AR_no_trigger und MRE_no_trigger correspond to the values of **Seq.
 Tag. without Trigger** in **Table 3**

+Change the include_trigger Parameter in mare/seq_lab_elmo_pred.py to False.

 ```shell
 sh scripts/evaluate_model.sh models/sequence_no_trigger.tar.gz evaluations/seq_tag_no_trig seq_lab_elmo_pred